FedeDP/Clightd/README.md

 Clightd is available on AUR: https://aur.archlinux.org/packages/clightd-git/ .

 ## Deb packages
-Deb package for amd64 architecture is provided.
-You can find it inside [Debian](https://github.com/FedeDP/Clightd/tree/master/Debian) folder.
+Deb package for amd64 architecture is provided for each [release](https://github.com/FedeDP/Clightd/releases).
-Moreover, you can very easily build your own packages, if aforementioned package happens to be outdated.
+Moreover, you can very easily build your own packages, if you wish to test latest Clightd code.
 You only need to issue:

     $ make deb

-A deb file will be created in [Debian](https://github.com/FedeDP/Clightd/tree/master/Debian) folder.
+A deb file will be created in "Debian" folder, inside Clightd root.
 Please note that while i am using Debian testing at my job, i am developing clightd from archlinux.
 Thus, you can encounter some packaging issues.
 Please, report back.